 The project involved synergies with research groups in the University of Venice, University of Florence, and the University of Bournemouth and engaged one postdoctoral researcher and one PhD candidate in its activities.
 Its duration was 42 months.

 |Duration||27 Sep.
 2018 - 20 Mar.
 2022|

 |Postdoc researchers||Eleni Bakali (Sep.
 2019 - Jul.
 2020)|

 |Funding source||Hellenic Foundation for Research and Innnovation (HFRI)|

-This project is funded by the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT) in the context of the 1st call for Postdoctoral Researchers, under grant agreement No 892
+This project was funded by the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Innovation (GSRI) in the context of the 1st call for Postdoctoral Researchers, under grant agreement No 892